|Birth: ||Sep. 15, 1915|

 On Mar.
 3, 1954 at Lower Merion Twp, Montgomery County, PA, Arthur m. the widow [living].
 They had one child, a dau. [living] b. in 1962.

 On Oct.
 1, 1559 at Ecclesfield, West Yorkshire, England, John "Brodbent" m.
 Alice Jepson.
 Are John and Alice (Jepson) Broadbent the ancestors of Joseph Broadbent, Jr. of Attleboro, Mass., father of Arthur Edmund Layfield's mother?
-If so, is the memorialist his own sister's ancestral double cousin?
+If so, is the memorialist his own half sister's ancestral double cousin?

 James Edmund Layfield (1888 - 1977)